Two railway workers die after being hit by train

 A passenger on the train, between Pyle and Port Talbot, told PA it had been stopped for more than an hour, with those on board being evacuated by the BTP.

-The passenger, who asked to remain anonymous, said: “Police have been on train checking we are OK.
+The passenger, who asked to remain anonymous, said: “Police have been on the train checking we are OK.

 “Everyone at this end seems OK.
-Staff have given free water and drinks to everyone and are passing through train regularly.”
+Staff have given free water and drinks to everyone and are passing through the train regularly.”

 The Rail Accident Investigation Branch (RAIB) has been notified.